dipsywong98/arena/readme.md

    ```

 5. Invalid moves are considered surrendering and the opponent should flip the table.
 To flip the table, `POST`
-   to `https://cis2022-arena.herokuapp.com/connect4/play/{battleId}` with the payload
+   to `https://cis2022-arena.herokuapp.com/connect4/play/{battleId}` with the payload.
+(Imagine arena is a real player that she may make any kinds of mistakes to you!)

    ```json
    {